kissflow/lcnc-sdk-js/docs/src/content/docs/app/index.md

     order: 1
 ---

-`kf.app` represents the active kissflow.
+`kf.app` represents the currently active instance of a kissflow application.
+You can retrieve the application’s ID using `kf.app._id`.

-Application Id can be retreived like `kf.app._id`.

-`kf.app` and other subsequent method signatures are accessible on:
+`kf.app` and its associated methods are accessible in:
-  - Form, only if its rendered inside an application.
+- Forms, when it's rendered inside an application.
 - Custom components.
-  - Across all widget/popup events inside the page and page events.
+- Across all widgets and popup events inside page and page events.
-  - Bulk/Custom actions in dataforms inside application
+- Bulk and custom actions in dataforms inside applications.